 But remember, these insights are just a starting point.

 In order to design a truly outstanding user experience, you need to research your actual target users.
 That means talking to them to really understand their needs and goals as well as testing your designs to uncover usability problems.

-When it comes to the user-centred design process, Arab users are no different to American users who are no different to Chinese users, at the end of the day you need to design with your actual users at the centre of the process.
+When it comes to the user-centered design process, Arab users are no different to American users who are no different to Chinese users, at the end of the day you need to design with your actual users at the center of the process.